dthaler/iftype-reg/draft-thaler-iftype-reg.md

 >   specific relationship between ifType values and
 >   transmission subtree OIDs.

-The advice to implementors remains unchanged, but the allocation procedures are changed to streamline the process. {{ifType-registry}} is updated as follows:

-OLD: For every ifType registration, the corresponding transmission number value should be registered or marked "Reserved."
+The advice above remains unchanged, but this document changes the allocation procedure to streamline the process, so that an ifType value and a transmission number value with the same value will be assigned at the same time.

-NEW: For future ifType assignments, an OID-subtree assignment MIB-II's 'transmission' subtree will be made with the same value.

 Rationale: (1) This saves effort in the future since if a transmission number is later needed, no IANA request is needed that would then require another